hoang2306/plot/README.md

 }

 ### structure file
-* plot.ipynb: visualize result of each dataset separately in one figure
+* plot.ipynb: visualize result of each dataset separately in one figure (barchart plot)
+* plot_v2.ipynb: advanced version, which can plot all datasets in one figure (barchart plot)